ashikur2146/Redis_Reactive_Non_Reactive_MQ/README.md

    Replace `<jar_file_name>` with the name of the generated JAR file.

 4. The application should now be up and running, and you can interact with it as needed.

+Note: This README.md has been generated with Chatgpt.
+Hence, the steps mentioned here are not accurate and it is open for modification.